Social Work

 Clinical Practice with Families

-Clinical decision-making and advanced clinical interventions by building on a generalist approach to social work practice.
-Utilizes the clinical community concentration prerequisites to examine normal development and psychopathology as a foundation for advanced practice.
-Examines specific theories and models of intervention with individuals, families, and groups that can be tailored to client needs.
-Addresses work with clients across the life cycle with diverse issues.
-The impact of poverty, racism, sexism, and manifestations of institutionalized oppression upon clients and workers are addressed at an advanced level.
-Methods of enhancing adaptive functioning and resiliency are emphasized.
+This course focuses on clinical decision-making and advanced clinical interventions with families by building on a generalist approach to social work practice.
+Students will examine specific theories and models of intervention with families.
 Students will be expected to demonstrate clinical expertise, an understanding of social work ethics and values, incorporate client preferences, utilize critical thinking skills, and apply empirical evidence to practice decisions.
 This course is open to students admitted to the MSW program only.

 - SOW 6846 - Clinical Practice with Groups